The Adornment of Time

 The Adornment of Time is a live album by percussionist Tyshawn Sorey and pianist Marilyn Crispell.

+Background

 It was recorded at The Kitchen in New York City in October 2018, and was released in 2019 by Pi Recordings.
 The album features an hour-long piece that was freely improvised; nothing was determined or discussed beforehand.

 Reception

+Critical response

 In a review for AllMusic, Thom Jurek wrote: "The Adornment of Time... is among the most aptly titled improvised recordings in many years...
 Besides the instruments, audience, and the performance space, what exists between and around these two is time: Forever passing, ever present, and always falling forward into the next moment...
 For nearly 65 minutes, their interaction begets inquiry and investigation that in turn begets declamations, questions, and discoveries that serve to propel communication -- with silence, with one another, and with time itself -- deeper and wider than either of the participants could have conceived...
 By the time they conclude..., they have traveled far and taken their listeners with them through a pregnant sense of time painted with emotional, spiritual, and intellectual ideas and profound feelings.
 This is as much as any musical encounter can offer, let alone provide, and Sorey and Crispell deliver both."

 Ammar Kalia, in a review for DownBeat, stated: "There is a type of improvisation that seems almost mystical to witness.
 It's full-blown, free-flowing and intensely narrative, the arc of which is only established as the players play and we listen along, trying to keep up.
 And it's the essence of drummer Tyshawn Sorey and pianist Marilyn Crispell's work together...
 A work this instinctual and eminently present-tense can seem difficult to unpack from the perspective of a recording, yet within it lies the key to the jazz form: the synaptic rushes of musicians communicating purely in the moment."